Green bridges for animals in urban areas (Reviving natural path)

 What are green bridges

-Let’s cover it’s design too, unlike pedestrian bridges or standard overpasses green bridges are :
+Let’s cover its design too, unlike pedestrian bridges or standard overpasses green bridges are :

-• Build with noise reducing materials to reduce noise stress on animals
+• Build with noise-reducing materials to reduce noise stress on animals

 Urban wildlife bridges